mgurzixo/flashota/README.md

 The reason is the STATE voltage: The module inside the HC-05 is alimented in 3.3V, but use internally 1.8V, according to an [old datasheet](https://zaguan.unizar.es/record/86110/files/TAZ-TFG-2017-1855_ANE.pdf).
 That was effectively the case, and, when looking with a scope at the RESET signal, it went barely below 3.5V, which is out of specification for 5V logic.
 OK, so let's amplify the signal.

-I found [This schematic](https://forum.arduino.cc/t/solved-hc-05-wireless-programming-disabling-auto-reset/397319/4) which I found complicated, and ended up using a very simple shema:
+I found [This schematic](https://forum.arduino.cc/t/solved-hc-05-wireless-programming-disabling-auto-reset/397319/4) which I found complicated, and ended up using a very simple schema:
 ![image](https://user-images.githubusercontent.com/87617071/143788934-6118e41b-82a5-4c6e-9d0f-ca460f91be4c.png)

 The collector is connected to the DTR of the arduino, saving a capacitor ;).

 Obviously,this is an inverting amplifier, so I had to reprogram the HC-05 to its normal mode (AT+POLAR=0,0) and the MCU did reset reliabily at each time the connection was established.

 Unforunately OTA uploading worked only one time out of ten, on average!

-When looking at TX and RX on the scope, triggered by RESET, I found that the handshake for uploading was not correct most of the time, and the arduino bootloader exited while AVRDUDE Was still sending sync chars.
+When looking at TX and RX on the scope, triggered by RESET, I found that the handshake for uploading was not correct most of the time, and the arduino bootloader exited while AVRDUDE was still sending sync chars.

+I suspect that this is caused by some line noise or an HC-05 "feature"...

 Arduino uses the [STK500 protocol](http://ww1.microchip.com/downloads/en/AppNotes/doc2525.pdf) for uploading.
 I needed more delay in the bootloader, so time to flash another bootloader!